iuliaferoli/ADF_workshop/Readme.md

 ![](https://github.com/iuliaferoli/ADF_workshop/blob/master/img/createinadf.png?raw=true)

-1. From the `Manage` tab, create a linked service to connect to the data lake you deployed [documentation](https://docs.microsoft.com/en-us/azure/data-factory/quickstart-create-data-factory-portal#create-a-linked-service)
+1. From the `Manage` tab, create a linked service to connect to the data lake you deployed [(see documentation)](https://docs.microsoft.com/en-us/azure/data-factory/quickstart-create-data-factory-portal#create-a-linked-service)
     * Data store type will be Data Lake Gen 2 (as the storage account you made)
     * Select your subscription and storage account